counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 These include private practice, hospitals, universities, rehabilitation centres, as well as experience in related professional & academic environments.

-This breadth of background means we bring a wide range of expertise to working with symptoms such as anxiety and depression, through to relationship issues and psychosis.
+This breadth of background means each therapist has a substantial level of experience working with a wide range of symptoms, such as anxiety and depression, through to relationship issues and psychosis.

 Each psychotherapist is registered with at least one professional organisation in the field of psychology and psychotherapy.
 Most even hold two or three memberships.
 These include APPI, ICP, PSI, IACP, IFPP and ISLP.

 Development as a psychoanalyst isn’t like usual therapies.
-Formation as a psychoanalyst doesn’t stop after ticking off 200 hours of personal therapy and supervision during college.
+Formation as a psychoanalyst doesn’t stop after 200 hours of personal therapy and supervision during college.

 Instead, our psychoanalysts spend many years in their own twice weekly personal psychoanalysis.
 Usually surpassing 10 years in therapy.